BlueBrain/nexus/docs/src/main/paradox/docs/faq.md

 - Comes with a flexible and granular authorization mechanism
 - Guarantees resources immutability, keeping track of a history of changes.

-### Is there a cloud deployment of Blue Brain Nexus?

-There is a sandbox for you to try Nexus, it has limited resources and it is regularly wiped out.
-At the following @ref:[page](fusion/index.md) is explained how to interact with Blue Brain Nexus Web interface.
-It is possible to deploy Nexus on Amazon's AWS infrastructure.
-Instructions for how to do so will be made available shortly.

 ### Is there a limit on the number of resources Blue Brain Nexus can store?

 Blue Brain Nexus leverages scalable open source technologies, therefore limitations and performance depends heavily on the deployment setup where Nexus is running.